A-MAIN/Project-CookGood/README.md

 ```bash
 java -jar CookGood.jar alexandco.projectcookgood.SouschefPro.app -list sample1.reci sample2.reci sample3.cook ...
 ```
-to open gui mode, you would type this on the command line and open the files from there.
+to open in gui mode, you would type this on the command line and open the files from there.
 ```bash
 java -jar CookGood.jar alexandco.projectcookgood.MainGUI.app
 ```